 In blatant disregard of the science, and the landmark and unanimous decision by the Supreme Court of Canada in 2013, the former Conservative government passed legislation in late 2014 (the Protection of Community and Exploited Persons Act, or C-36) that criminalized the buying of sex and a number of other aspects of sex work such as third-party advertising while leaving the selling of sex legal.
-This type of “end demand” legal regime has been increasingly adopted in a number of EU countries and elsewhere in spite of limited research on the impact of such approaches on sex workers’ working conditions, health, and safety (see GSHI academic open letter).
+This type of “end demand” legal regime has been increasingly adopted in EU countries and elsewhere in spite of limited research on the impact of such approaches on sex workers’ working conditions, health, and safety (see GSHI academic open letter).

 Building on GSHI’s long-term work with the AESHA Project, which is currently evaluating PCEPA in Metro Vancouver, this new national partnership will aim to evaluate the impact of the laws across five diverse settings (urban and rural) to offer some of the first comparative research of how the laws impact sex workers’ labour rights and occupational health and safety.
 Research sites include Sudbury, Ottawa, and Toronto, Ontario; Montreal, Quebec; and Surrey, BC.